 |Source: Kaiser Family Foundation, Health Insurance Coverage of the Total Population|

-Nine percent of Americans are uninsured, meaning Kentucky is ahead of the curve.
-That’s good news for policyholders, as more uninsured people leads to higher rates for insured people.
+Six percent of Americans are uninsured, meaning Kentucky is ahead of the national curve.
+That's good news for policyholders, as more uninsured people leads to higher rates for insured people.

 Kentucky residents spend an average of $8,004 per year on health care expenditures, only a few dollars less than the national average.
 What determines your rates in KY?
 Health care costs vary from person to person, but here’s what insurers primarily look at:

 It’s no surprise that the more health insurance coverage you want, the more you’ll have to dish out in monthly premiums.
 Marketplace plans come in metal tiers: bronze, silver, gold, and platinum.

 So, how much is health insurance in Kentucky?
 These are the average monthly costs for a middle-aged KY resident in 2020:

 |Source: Kaiser Family Foundation, Change in Average Marketplace Premiums by Metal Tier|